fgrehm/ventriloquist/README.md

 ## Usage

-Just add the provisioner block to your Vagrantfile and `vagrant up` it:
+Add the provisioner block to your Vagrantfile and `vagrant up` it:

 ```ruby
 Vagrant.configure("2") do |config|